Checkio-Game-Missions/checkio-empire-count-neighbours/info/total.md

-For maximum damagem, a machinegunner should choose a point where enemies are concetrated.
+For maximum damage, a gunlayer should choose a point where enemies are concentrated.

 We'll develop a life-like training program to practice this, based on cellular automata.
 In cellular automata, [the Moore neighborhood](http://en.wikipedia.org/wiki/Moore_neighborhood) comprises the eight cells surrounding a central cell on a two-dimensional square lattice.